| P I N G | P O N G | again…

 It has been a while since I attended the opening (and my first ever time at a Ping Pong Branch) of the Ping Pong in Westfield Shepherds Bush, and when I had been given the opportunity to review another chain I jumped at it immediately!
 It was an amazing event with live music, dancing and dim sum lessons so I felt like nothing could top that experience!
 But I was wrong.
 The experience you have at even a quiet night is a memorable and warm one!

-It was a quiet and chilly evening in the beautifully night-lit St Katherine’s Dock where Ray and I dined in and enjoyed the new Chinese New Year menu that they had to offer.
+It was a quiet and chilly evening in the beautifully night-lit St Katherine’s Dock where I dined in and enjoyed the new Chinese New Year menu that they had to offer.
 We had just been to the crazy Chinese New Year celebrations that London is known for and we wanted something a bit more mellow.

 | The Interiors |